General Data Protection Regulation

 Single Set of Rules

-Each member state will establish a Supervisory Authority, which will be responsible for their country but will work with other SA's.
+Each member state will establish a Supervisory Authority, which will be responsible for their country but will also work with other SA's.

 Privacy by Design